thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 ### Skills Developed

-- **Python profficiency and API familiarirty:** Working on NB01 imporved my familiarity with learning and implementing API documentation.
+- **Python proficiency and API familiarirty:** Working on NB01 improved my familiarity with learning and implementing API documentation.
 The bias logic in NB04 developed my ability to code logically and abstractly

-- **Markdown, HTML and CSS profficiency:** Working on NB01/NB04 imporved my ability to style in markdown.
-WOrking on the website improved my profficiency in CSS and HTML
+- **Markdown, HTML and CSS proficiency:** Working on NB01/NB04 improved my ability to style in markdown.
+Working on the website improved my proficiency in CSS and HTML

 - **Code collaboration:** I gained experience in working with a team on a shared codebase.
 I also improved my ability to understand code others have written.
-It meant I could use their fucnitons previusly written to save time.
+It meant I could use their functions previusly written to save time.
 Xinyan wrote a fucntion (process_row) which I used.
 It saved me alot of time obtaining the DF from the database for NB04.

 ### Challenges Overcome

 - **Navigating platform constraints:** When I couldn't push the data due to the JSON file being too large to push to github, I had to split the file up
-- **Coding unfamiliar strategy logic:** When I couldn't modify an existing function to simulate arbitrage correclty I made my own from scratch
 - **Preventing data leakage:** When backtesting I had to ensure my insights from EDA weren't being used to produce bias results with artificially high profits.
 So I kept my strategies abstract enough to avoid bias.